 Istomin met Hugo Rignold on his first major tour of South Africa in the autumn of 1955.
 At that time, Rignold, who was born in 1905, was principal guest conductor of the Cape Town Orchestra, the largest orchestra on the African continent, and held this position until 1973, three years before his death.

 Istomin and Rignold enjoyed many dinners followed by impassioned discussions until the small hours of the morning.
-Istomin often stayed at Rignold’s when he gave concerts in England, especially in 1961 when the Trio made its first appearances, spending three weeks in London.
-He was amazed by Rignold’s two passions in addition to music: sports cars (he drove Aston Martins or Jaguars and competed in motor racing) – and women! (he was married three times, twice to famous actresses).
+Istomin often stayed at Rignold’s when he gave concerts in England, especially in 1961 when the Trio made its first appearances, spending two weeks in London.
+He was amazed by Rignold’s passions for sports cars (he drove Aston Martins or Jaguars and competed in motor racing) – and women (he was married three times, twice to famous actresses)!
 He was also charmed by his daughter Jennifer, who was a dancer and who had been an on-screen presenter for BBC Children’s TV.

 Cape Town Orchestra, City of Birmingham Symphony Orchestra: no accessible dates or programs.